SANJAY-N0/sheet-shot/README.md

 ---

 ## 🔑 Step 2 — Enable the Google Sheets API

+By default, a new Cloud Project cannot access any Google service.
+You must explicitly **turn on** each API you need.
+In this case, we need the Google Sheets API so the extension can read cell values, write updated counts, and sync data from your spreadsheet in real time.

 1. In your project, go to **APIs & Services → Library**
 2. Search for **"Google Sheets API"**